alex-snd/TRecover/docs/index.md

     The main goal of the project is to study the possibility of using Transformer neural network to “read” meaningful text in columns that can be compiled for a <a href="https://en.wikipedia.org/wiki/Running_key_cipher">Running Key Cipher</a>.
     You can read more about the problem <a href="https://alex-snd.github.io/TRecover/objective/task_definition">here</a>.
+    The second goal is to train a fairly large Transformer model in a distributed manner with the help of volunteers all over the Internet 🌎.
+    <br><br>
-    In addition, the second rather fun 😅 goal is to train a large enough model so that it can handle the case described below.<br><br>
+    In addition, rather fun 😅 goal is to train a large enough model so that it can handle the case described below.<br>
     Let there be an original sentence:
 </h3>